Garbage Collection Makes Rust Easier to Use: A Randomized Controlled Trial of the Bronze Garbage Collector: Method

 The README file for the \Ownership and \Aliasing tasks described the study in detail and linked to a Qualtrics survey, which included a consent form and requested demographic information from students who consented.
 The form also asked for their university ID number so that we could associate student grades with participants.
 The Qualtrics tool randomly assigned participants to a condition (Bronze or Traditional) upon consent, emailing them which condition they were assigned to.
 The email also contained a personalized link to a survey to fill out after completing each part of the programming assignment, allowing us to track which students had completed the surveys.

 The course used a question-and-answer web site, Piazza~\cite{Piazza}, to allow the students to ask questions about course content.
 Because we had revised the Rust content relative to the prior semester, the first author joined the teaching assistants (TAs) in answering questions about the assignment.
 We made sure to answer all questions in a timely fashion with high quality.
 In addition, as a result of posts on Piazza indicating that students found the assignment difficult, the first author conducted live-coding demonstrations on May 6 and 7.\footnote{Student privacy regulations preclude us from sharing the videos of these demos.} Demonstrations delved into topics covered in class, including \code{Rc}, \code{RefCell}, smart pointers, mutability, scope and borrowing, a comparison between GC and reference counting, string literals, interior mutability, mutable structs, lifetime specifiers, and \code{Box}.
+The Piazza forum and live demonstrations were not separated by experimental condition, so these did not provide additional data about perceived difficulty.